 Sharing my thoughts and journeys through life as an Internet Jew, mostly on my own.
-Welcome to Jews and others aspiring to become Jewish who are isolated, by circumstance or by choice.
-I pray you will find inspiration and motivation for your own Jewish personal prayers and journeys on my little pages of light.
-Take a peek into the mind and heart of Mia Sherwood Landau by reading my three "what if" questions below -
+Welcome to Jews and those who are curious about becoming Jewish, who may be isolated, by chance or by choice.
+I pray you will find inspiration and motivation for your own Jewish heart and soul on my little pages of light.
+Take a peek into the musings of Mia Sherwood Landau by reading my three "what if" questions below -

 Membership in a local congregation may be impossible for Jews in rural areas and parts of the country where synagogues and temples have closed.
 Or it may require driving long distances to a shul on Shabbat, in heavy traffic or on lonely roads alone in the dark.
 Membership may be out of reach for people who simply cannot afford the dues.